10 Christchurch Must-Dos

 As well as being the Garden City, Christchurch is also considered the most English city outside of England so there’s nothing more fitting than an open-top double-decker tour.
 This is a great way to see most of the city sights and learn about Christchurch in a short amount of time.

 Location: Tours depart from outside of the Canterbury Museum and Botanic Gardens on Rolleston Avenue with Hassle Free Tours.

 3. Take a trip to Akaroa

 Christchurch is definitely not all about the city centre.
 For those of you with more time, be sure to add Akaroa to your Christchurch travel itinerary!
-The Akaroa Peninsula is not only considered the “French Town” of New Zealand, it’s also a mecca for wildlife.
+The Akaroa Peninsula is not only considered the “French Town” of New Zealand, but it’s also a mecca for wildlife.
 As well as walks, great eateries and bike rides, getting out on the Akaroa Harbour is almost guaranteed to give you some sightings of Hector’s dolphins, little blue penguins, seals and seabirds!

 Location: Akaroa is 1h25 minutes drive from Christchurch City Centre down State Highway 75.
 Bus trips and shuttles also depart from Christchurch city.

 4. Visit the Canterbury Museum

 We can’t resist adding that classic indoor activity to this Christchurch must-do list!
-The Canterbury Museum is a great place to learn all about the South Island’s largest city, as well as the surrounding region, which is also out of any bad weather and a free activity.
+The Canterbury Museum is a great place to learn all about the South Island’s largest city, as well as the surrounding region, which is also out of any bad weather and free activity.
 Take a journey through the Canterbury region from the times of the early wildlife and early settlers called the Maori to the arrival of the Europeans.

 Location: Rolleston Avenue, Christchurch City Centre